kubestellar/kubestellar/docs/content/Getting-Started/quickstart-subs/quickstart-1-install-and-run-kubestellar.md

 work-around](https://kind.sigs.k8s.io/docs/user/known-issues/#pod-errors-due-to-too-many-open-files),
 so take care of that.

-Before you can deploy kcp and KubeStellar as workload in a Kubernetes cluster, you need a Kubernetes cluster and it needs to have an Ingress controller installed.
+Before you can deploy KubeStellar as workload in a Kubernetes cluster, you need a Kubernetes cluster and it needs to have an Ingress controller installed.
 We use the term "hosting cluster" for the cluster that plays this role.
 In this quickstart, we make such a